 Our Mission

-We develop cutting-edge AI algorithms for natural language understanding, instruction-based learning, cognitive and affective modeling for decision-making, reasoning and planning, and resilient task execution in open worlds within our cognitive robotic DIARC architecture to coordinate a robot's behavior and communication with people in real-time.
-Our experiments in human-robot interaction help to show people's reactions to robots in practical settings, anticipating how robots will fare in different social interaction contexts.
+We develop cutting-edge AI algorithms for natural language understanding, instruction-based learning, cognitive and affective modeling for decision-making, reasoning and planning, and resilient ethical task execution in open worlds within our cognitive robotic DIARC architecture to coordinate a robot's behavior and communication with people in real-time.
+Our experiments in human-robot interaction help to show people's reactions to robots in practical settings, anticipating how robots will fare in different task-based interaction contexts.

 Examples of our research